Samstiles-Dev/Conway-s-Game-of-Life/README.md

 Conway's Game of Life in Javascript and canvas.

 # How to use
-Clone to local machine
-Open the index.html in your web browser
+Clone to local machine and Open the index.html in your web browser